quarbby/Today-I-learnt/README.md

 [Learning Linux Journey](https://linuxjourney.com)
 [Vim game](http://vim-adventures.com)

-### 20/08/16 - USA Olympics Gymnastics Team
-1996 was the first time the Women Olympics team won gold.
-That's 20 years ago.
-There were 7 members in the team then, called The Magnificent Seven.
-The Gymnastics team has since reduce the number of members to 6 then 5.
-Following this Olympics, the number of girls will be reduced to 4.

 ### 16/08/16 - Disassemble a C++ code in Visual Studio 2010
 Put a break point.
 Press F5.
 Upon break, type CTRL-ALT-D.